-The Dialogue Institute concluded its 13th Study of the U.S. Institute (SUSI) for Student Leaders on Religious Pluralism in the United States on August 19th.
-Another 19 young adult students join an extraordinary group of nearly 260 alumni/ae from the Middle East and Southeast Asia who have participated in the DI's SUSI program since 2010.
+The Dialogue Institute concluded its 13th Study of the U.S. Institute (SUSI) for Student Leaders on Religious Pluralism in the United States on August 19th, 2017.
+Another 19 young adult students join an extraordinary group of more than 250 alumni/ae from the Middle East and Southeast Asia who have participated in the DI's SUSI program since 2010.

 Students returned to their home countries following an intensive five-week program focused on religious pluralism, dialogue and democracy, including four weeks in Philadelphia beginning July 15th and a week-long study tour in Atlanta, western North Carolina and Washington, D.C.